Review bomb: Film and television

 Theatrical films and television series have also been subject to review bombing, typically due to perceived social issues related to the cast and crew and not due to any aspect of the film or series itself.
 This extends not only to user review scores on sites like Rotten Tomatoes but to the film's promotional trailers on YouTube.

-Amazon Prime Video series The Boys second season was review bombed due to its release schedule, and fourth season due to its politics.
+Amazon Prime Video series The Boys second season was review bombed as a way to protest against its weekly release schedule, and fourth season due to its politics.

 YouTube

 YouTube's voting system has also been used for review bombing, where dissatisfaction over a creator or a video's content may attract campaigns to "dislike" a video on mass scale, with a goal to be among the most-disliked videos on the service.
 In December 2018, YouTube Rewind 2018 overtook Justin Bieber's "Baby" music video as the most disliked video; it was universally panned and faced criticism for its exclusion of various top personalities on the service, as well as other factors relating to controversies affecting video authors and criticism of YouTube itself.
 In November 2021, YouTube announced that it would remove the public dislike counts from all videos across the platform.
 Although the dislike button is still in place, this change effectively rendered the "dislike" bombing pointless.
+Certain browser extensions have since been created to return dislike visibility to users, though their accuracy is limited and they are unavailable on the YouTube app.
+YouTube has updated its Shorts dislike feature to instead hide the video from the user’s algorithm rather than contributing to a dislike total.

 Businesses

-Websites offering user reviews of businesses and other establishments, such as TripAdvisor and Yelp, can also be subject to review bombing in relation to controversies surrounding their proprietors.
+Websites offering user reviews of businesses and other establishments, such as Tripadvisor and Yelp, can also be subject to review bombing in relation to controversies surrounding their proprietors.
 A notable example included an Elizabeth, New Jersey restaurant owned by the family of the 2016 New York and New Jersey bombings suspect (with many reviews jokingly referring to its chicken as being "the bomb").
 Yelp intervened by removing reviews not based on first-hand experience with the restaurant.

 During the COVID-19 pandemic, some restaurants have faced review bombs from the anti-vaccination community for enforcing vaccine passport rules.

 Authors

-One-star reviews for Gabrielle Zevin's Tomorrow, and Tomorrow, and Tomorrow, stated “Zionist author” and "It’s not something trendy to be a Zionist; you should know better as someone supposed to be educated to have the right to publish a book.”
+One-star reviews for Gabrielle Zevin's Tomorrow, and Tomorrow, and Tomorrow, stated “Zionist author” and "It's not something trendy to be a Zionist; you should know better as someone supposed to be educated to have the right to publish a book.”
 Some of the reviews appeared before the book had been released.
 Other examples include Lisa Barr's Woman on Fire, Talia Carner's The Boy With the Star Tattoo, and a romance novel by Jean Meltzer.
-Barr commented, “I know that I’m on a list with other Jewish authors on TikTok”.
+Barr commented, “I know that I'm on a list with other Jewish authors on TikTok”.